pablopalma/GameStore/README.md

 - **CRUD Operations**: Easily manage your video game catalog with full CRUD functionality.
 - **Blazor**: Leverage the power of Blazor to create interactive and dynamic web interfaces.
 - **.NET 8**: Built on the latest version of .NET, ensuring compatibility and performance enhancements.
 - **MSSQL Server 2018**: Utilize MSSQL Server 2018 as the backend database, offering reliability and scalability for your data storage needs.
+It also supports running on Docker, providing flexibility in deployment.

 ## Getting Started